 Mrs Newman added: “It has definitely piqued their interests in art and design as well as their city.”

 Peter Deeley, Managing Director of the Deeley Group, was delighted to be invited to the school to view some of the artwork.

 “It was a real pleasure to meet the budding artists at Holy Family.
 The paintings were splendid – I was very impressed by the level of detail.

 “The project exemplifies how business can help schools in our community.
 All of us at the Deeley Group were thrilled to be involved.”

 The popular Starley Sportive charity cycle ride is set to return to the Coventry and Warwickshire roads in 2020.

 It will give riders a chance to get their fitness wheels turning in the region’s first mass-participation cycling event of the year.

-More than £13,000 was raised by participants last year and organisers are hoping to take the total funds raised in the event’s history beyond £40,000 next year, by attracting an even bigger turnout.
+More than £13,000 was raised by participants in the last event and organisers are hoping to take the total funds raised in the event’s history beyond £40,000 next year, by attracting an even bigger turnout.

 Around 750 riders are expected to take part next year on Sunday, February 16, again raising money for a range of local and national charities.